sreepen/novaretail-sql-pandas-analysis/README.md

 ## Project overview

-This is a beginner-friendly data analytics portfolio project about a fictional electronics retailer.
+This is a data analytics portfolio project about a fictional electronics retailer.
 It uses SQL and Pandas to answer four business questions:

 1. How are sales changing over time?
 2. Which product categories drive sales and estimated margin?